-- Diplomates with incomplete materials will be notified via email. - The Board Office is unable to accept faxed or emailed documents in lieu of required uploads to the Application or Registration Form.
-Contact the Board Office for assistance. - Payment of Fees is accepted only by credit card VISA, MasterCard or American Express. - Notification of change in address, telephone number, email, etc. must be updated on the Board's website under "My Profile" after secure log in. - Note all Board deadline dates carefully to avoid penalties or exclusion from the examination. - Stay current on all Board requirements via the Board's website.
+- Physicians with incomplete materials will be notified via email. - Contact the Board Office if you need assistance with uploading documents to the Application or Registration Form. - Payment of Fees is accepted only by credit card VISA, MasterCard or American Express. - Notification of change in address, telephone number, email, etc. must be updated on the Board's website under "My Profile" after secure log in. - Note all Board deadline dates carefully to avoid penalties or exclusion from the examination. - Stay current on all Board requirements via the Board's website.